Food-Ninja/WebKat-MealRobot/docs/Experiment.md

 <font size=3>In this figure, you can see three different parameterisations for the same generalised plan:
 The left picture shows the default implementation for <i>cutting</i>, where a single slice at the end of the cucumber is cut off.
-In the middle, the task variation *slicing* is executed.
+In the middle, the task variation <i>slicing</i> is executed.
 Here, multiple cuts beginning at the end of the cucumber are performed to create multiple slices with similar length.
-On the right, the task variation *halving* is shown.
+On the right, the task variation <i>halving</i> is shown.
 For this task, a single cut in the middle of the cucumber is done.</font>